alextitov19/CSA-Portfolio/README.md

 MVP | Reasoning
 --- | ---------
-Alex | His work with the XML file was a must have for us to intergrate our project.
+Alex | His work with the XML file was a must have for us to integrate our project.

 ### Neil
 Contributor | Evaluation Score | Reasoning